javaBeans-VIT/CoviDB-App/README.md

 ## Table of Contents
 ### 1. About the App
-  ..* Built With
+⋅⋅* Built With.
-  ..* Research
+⋅⋅* Research.
-  ..* Statistical Analysis
+⋅⋅* Statistical Analysis.